 There are 5 different options available to choose from.
 Each of them is represented by an image.
 The “Advanced” option is represented by a “settings” icon while the “Community” option is represented by an icon with multiple persons.
 They are understandable, even though just look at the images/icons.

 3. Uses Of Column Height To Represent The Price

 You could also use the column height to significantly tell potential customers the differences in prices.
-The lower column will have cheaper price and less features, while the highest column will have most features with the most expansive price.
+The lower column will have a cheaper price and fewer features, while the highest column will have the most features with the most expansive price.

 They have 4 different options: Free, Basic, Business and Premium, with each of them having different prices and features.